templeman/templeman.io/content/note/awesome-ipsum.md

 show](http://heisenbergipsum.com/).

 It's no surprise, then, that these lorem ipsum spin-offs come and go like the wind.
-Those who celebrated the lovingly-crafted Lebowski Ipsum will be saddened to find it gone now, a for-sale sign in its place.
+Those who celebrated the lovingly crafted Lebowski Ipsum will be saddened to find it gone now, a for-sale sign in its place.

 Side-projects that they are, lorem ipsum spin-off sites spring up and fade out